 Go for a selfguided tour around central Trosa.
 The Heritage trail takes about 1 hour and you will pass by shops, cafés and resaturants along the way.
 A beautiful walk all year!

 This is the oldest bridge in Trosa and was formerly known as the Town Bridge.
-Trosa river flows under the bridge.
-It is possible to go 70 km through Sörmland to Trosa on various rivers and lakes.
+Trosa’s stream or small river flows under the bridge.
+It is possible to travel along waterways over 70 km through Sörmland to Trosa on various rivers, streams and lakes.